loginom/loginom-help-en-omegat/data/integration/import/database.md

    * **Table/View** enables to retrieve set fields of the DB object.
 For this purpose, it is required to mark fields of the DB object in the *Table/View* list that was selected in the *Tables/Views* list.
    * The **SQL query** enables to form the resulting data set by means of the SQL query.
 For this purpose, it is required to enter text of the database query in the *SQL query* tab.
 When finalizing the SQL query text, it is possible to use values of the input port variables that enables to improve processing of queries and provide flexible database use.

-The [Preview…](../../visualization/preview/preview.md) button enables to access request accuracy.
+[Preview…](../../visualization/preview/preview.md) button enables to access request accuracy.
 It displays up to 100 first lines of the resulting table.

 ## Use of Variables in Queries